Malay College Rugby Premier Sevens

 The MCKK Premier 7s is an annual under 18 rugby seven tournament between the premier and international schools rugby sevens teams.
-The tournament was first held in 2011.The winners are awarded the NJ Ryan Cup, named after the last foreigner headmaster that lift up the school rugby team in the past.
+The tournament was first held in 2011.
+The winners are awarded the NJ Ryan Cup, named after the last foreigner headmaster that lifted up the school rugby team in the past.

-The tournament is administered by Malay College Kuala Kangsar and Malay College Old Boys Association with sub committee, All-Blacks Revival (ABR).
+The tournament is administered by Malay College Kuala Kangsar and Malay College Old Boys Association with the sub committee, All-Blacks Revival (ABR).
 The tournament is also on the verge of being recognized by International Rugby Board with help by Malaysian Rugby Union.
-Since 2014,the tagline for this tournament is "Premiering Talent and Sportsmanship".
+Since 2014, the tagline for this tournament is "Premiering Talent and Sportsmanship".

 History

-MCKK has always been passionate about rugby.
-It has been a major game for the school since it was first introduced by then Headmaster Mr. N.J.
-Ryan (later Dato') back in 1956.
-Naming the team the MCKK All-Blacks, taking after the legendary New Zealand national team, their fortunes have both waxed and waned over the years, yet they remain one of the most formidable rugby teams in the country.
+The sport of rugby union was first introduced at MCKK in 1956 under the leadership of Headmaster N.J.
+Ryan.
+The name “MCKK All-Blacks” was taken from the national rugby union team of New Zealand national team, and the program has had considerable prominence in Malaysian schools' rugby tournaments.

 The Tournament is the brainchild of the All Blacks Revival Committee (ABR), a group of the school rugby playing alumni who came together to revive and infuse new life into the proud tradition of rugby excellence at MCKK.
-Joint Organizing Committee Chairman Zain Yusoff said, Our participation in the sport during our school days played a key role in our development and growth as people, and we wanted the current students at the school to have the same experiences we did.
-We invited schools which had the same commitment to rugby as we did, and a history of excellence in the game to compete at what we hope will become the most prestigious tournament for 7-a-side rugby in the country.
+Joint Organizing Committee Chairman Zain Yusoff said, "Our participation in the sport during our school days played a key role in our development and growth as people, and we wanted the current students at the school to have the same experiences we did.
+We invited schools which had the same commitment to rugby as we did, and a history of excellence in the game to compete at what we hope will become the most prestigious tournament for 7-a-side rugby in the country."

-Zain Yusoff added, Team sports like rugby fostered school spirit and respect for rivals, sportsmanship and fairplay.
+Zain Yusoff added, "Team sports like rugby fostered school spirit and respect for rivals, sportsmanship and fairplay.
 These values cannot be taught from textbooks but have to be lived to be understood.
-And we are delighted by the support we have been given by the Ministry of Education who bought into our point of view and have given us their whole-hearted support to raise the game under their "One Student, One Sport program".
+And we are delighted by the support we have been given by the Ministry of Education who bought into our point of view and have given us their whole-hearted support to raise the game under their 'One Student, One Sport program'".